Freya Damrell: President

 Sam Finocchio: Webmaster

-I am originally from St. Louis, Missouri and moved to Lyon in the summer of 2011 after having lived in the Netherlands and then Grenoble, where I served as Technology Officer of the English-speaking association, Open House Grenoble.
+I am originally from St. Louis, Missouri and moved to Lyon in the summer of 2011 after having lived in the Netherlands and then Grenoble, where I served as Technology Officer and webmaster of the Anglophone association, Open House Grenoble.
+In addition to being the ACL webmaster, since 2012 I have been the coordinator of Coffee Chat, the ACL’s weekly English-speaking get-together which meets either in-person or online.

 Becky Reynaud: FAWCO Representative

 Becky is originally from Berkeley and is a conference interpreter.
-She is married to a Frenchman, Denis, and has two daughters in grad school.
+She is married to a Frenchman, Denis, and has two grown daughters.

-Becky was co-President of the American Club with Eric Way from 2004 to 2006.
-She is now the club’s FAWCO Representative, keeping members informed of the federation’s work to promote expat’s interests and helping young members apply for FAWCO education grants.
+Becky was co-President of the American Club with Eric Way from 2004 to 2006, and again with Beth Berry from 2012 to 2013.
+She is the club’s FAWCO Representative, keeping members informed of the federation’s work to promote the interests of American expats.